Join Roy and Frances for a morning of practical activity with a focus on food skills and recipe progression.

 - Making three different recipes, which exemplify key food skills and demonstrate progression in complexity.

-- The recipes are Apple crumble, Fresh fruit rock cakes and Mini quiche.
+- The recipes are Fruit crumble, Scone based pizza and Mini quiche.

 - Demonstrating good food hygiene and safety practices.